 If you want to improve your physique, or build your business, or develop a meaningful relationship, then you must stay committed to the process.

 I don’t care how hard it gets when no one is talking about your business.

 I’ve been there.
-It stinks to have no buzz around what you are doing.
-But this is not the time to sulk.
-This is the time to develop your plan of action so that everyone will be talking about what you do in the future.
+It stinks to have no buzz around what you are doing but this is not the time to sulk.
+This is the time to develop and execute your plan of action so that everyone will be talking about what you do in the future.

 I don’t care how much your significant other pissed you off that day.